rust-lang/rfcs/text/0000-cfg_attr-multiple-attrs.md

 has more drawbacks.
 There are legitimate reasons we'd want `cfg_attr` to take multiple attributes but not the attribute container.
 As such, I would like to go with the conservative change first.

+The original draft of this RFC only allowed one or more attributes and did not allow the trailing comma.
+Because it helps macros and fits the rest of the language, it now allows those.

 # Prior art
 [prior-art]: #prior-art